chingizof/chingizof/README.md

 ### Hi there 👋
 My name is Chingiz and I’m a creator.
 I am in love with creating and building new things from scratch and have found several outlets, including content creation (Youtube, TikTok), coding projects, and Telegram Blog where I share my life experience and knowledge.
 Here you can find all projects I have ever worked on.
 Explore!

-🌱 I’m currently learning C++ and Algorithmic Trading
-👯 I’m looking to collaborate on Mock Interviews
+🌱 I’m currently learning C++ and Algorithmic Trading \n 👯 I’m looking to collaborate on Mock Interviews
 ⚙️ Current tech stack includes: React, Javascript, Nodejs, C++, Python, Java, Go, NoSQL (MongoDB / Firestore), and more...
 📫 How to reach me: @cheenv (Telegram)